Guru Sishyan (2010 film): Reception

 Sify wrote "Strictly for those who love double entendre, crude comedy, skin show and item numbers, flying kicks and have more than two and a half hours to spare".
-Behindwoods wrote "The storyline is nothing new and it rides on a very predictable path. [..]
-There are no twists and turns and the movie travels on a beaten path".
 Rediff wrote "The problem is, there's nothing in the least respectable about the movie.
 You can enjoy a well-paced potpourri that at least tries to entertain everyone, but there's little to the credit of a film that seriously tests the boundaries of vulgarity and makes you squirm in your seat with embarrassment".